feliperdamaceno/tamagotchi/README.md

 ## Tamagotchi Game

-Minimal implementation of a Tamagotchi game built with React and Zustand.
+A basic Tamagotchi game built with React and Zustand, using straightforward state management to handle gameplay features.

 ![project-showcase](project-showcase/project-showcase.png)